bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

 }
 ```

 AppBundle\User() will look for the User class in User.php (under the AppBundle namespace).
 We want the User class to inherit all properties of FOSUserBundle.
+Let us create User.php

 ```
 # src/AppBundle/User.php